-The Target of Evaluation (TOE) is the "Renesas AE45C1 (HD65145C1) Smartcard Integrated Circuit Version 01" with IC manufacturer's ID number 2110 for Kofu (Japan).
-It provides a hardware platform for a smart card to run smart card applications executed by a smart card operating system.
+The Target of Evaluation (TOE) is the "Renesas HD65256D version 01 smartcard integrated circuit" with IC manufacturer's ID number 4870 for Naka (Japan).
+The HD65256D is an integrated circuit (IC) providing a hardware platform to a smart card operating system and smart card application software.